- 110 Medical Behavioral Science Building

 Dr. Clark joined the University of Kentucky’s Department of Behavioral Science as Special Title Series faculty responsible for supporting the department’s educational mission.
-Dual trained as an historian of medicine (PhD) and behavioral scientist (MPH), she currently dedicates most of her to effort to developing programs in premedical, medical, graduate, and continuing education.
-She completed the following activities during 2017:
+Dual trained as an historian of medicine (PhD) and behavioral scientist (MPH), she dedicates most of her effort to developing educational programs with secondary effort dedicated to research and service.

 In addition to her work in the classroom, Dr. Clark maintains productive research and grant activity.
-She was the lead author of two peer-reviewed presentations and one publication related to teaching.
-She continued her work on a National Endowment for the Humanities (NEH) grant-funded course on the history of health behavior and received a second NEH grant to direct a summer institute on Addiction in American History.
-Her book on the recent history of the addiction treatment industry, The Recovery Revolution, was published with Columbia University Press.
-A second book proposal is under external review.
+In 2018, she authored four peer-reviewed presentations and one publication related to teaching.
+She received a National Endowment for the Humanities (NEH) grant to direct a summer institute on teaching about Addiction in American History which was held in June 2018.
+She also secured an advance contract to publish a behavioral health textbook based on work completed with assistance from a previous NEH grant.

-Dr. Clark serves as a clinical ethics consultant for the University of Kentucky’s Program for Bioethics and on the Hospital Ethics Committee.
-She is an officer of the Cambridge Consortium for Bioethics Educators, and an active member of the Education and Outreach Group of the American Association for the History of Medicine, the American Society for Bioethics and Humanities, and the Harvard Macy Institute for Educators in the Health Professions.
+Dr. Clark serves on the College of Medicine’s Curriculum Committee and on the Hospital Ethics Committee, for which she provides clinical ethics consultation.
+She is a member of the American Association for the History of Medicine and the American Society for Bioethics and Humanities.
+In 2018 she was appointed as a co-director of the Cambridge Consortium for Bioethics Education-USA Working Group and selected as a 2019 faculty member of the Harvard Macy Institute for Educators in the Health Professions.